Elevator Parts Availability What Building Owners Need to Know Now

 Why Elevator Oversight Requires Active Ownership

 At The Elevator Consultants, we’ve seen it all—from squeaky doors to multi-million-dollar modernization projects.
 But few cases illustrate the importance of active involvement from building owners and managers as clearly as one recent audit at a property in Pennsylvania.
-The client called us in to audit a single elevator.
-The building had six elevators sharing […]
+Red Flags in Limited Elevator Audits The client called us in to audit a single elevator. […]

 I Wish the Elevator Industry Had This